Arasco

-ARASCO is a closed joint stock company in Saudi Arabia.
-It is one of the GCC’s most prominent national food companies, ranking among the 100 largest companies in Saudi Arabia.
-It is a privately held feed-to-food company.
-It is Arabian Agricultural Services Company (ARASCO), a food security enterprise and the parent company of six strategic business units.
-Its business is privately held by Saudi shareholders.
+ARASCO is a large Saudi Arabian food company.
+It is one of the Gulf Cooperation Council’s (GCCs) most prominent national food companies, ranking among the 100 largest companies in Saudi Arabia.

+It is an Arabian Agricultural Services Company (ARASCO), a food security enterprise and the parent company of six strategic business units.

+Arabian Agricultural Services Company (ARASCO) is a private company working in the field of food supply, where it produces and enables others to produce food for humans and livestock, established in 1983 and owned by a group of Saudi shareholders and its main headquarter in the city of Riyadh and its factories and business sectors are distributed between the cities of Riyadh, Al-Kharj and Dammam.

 History

-Arabian Agricultural Services Company (ARASCO), (a closed joint stock company) is a private company working in the field of food supply, where it produces and enables others to produce food for humans and livestock, established in 1983 and owned by a group of Saudi shareholders and its main headquarter in the city of Riyadh and Its factories and business sectors are distributed between the cities of Riyadh, Al-Kharj and Dammam.

 It began its business with a limited range of services and products to support the booming Saudi wheat sector at the time.
 In early 1987 the company made a strategic decision to expand its business and enter the feed sector and to raise the capital more than fourfold, in order to establish the first feed factory in the Kingdom in the region of Al Kharj with a production capacity of 30 tons per hour, and a storage capacity of 50 thousand tons, and then decided later to raise the production capacity of the plant by 80% to reach 54 tons per hour, then production was raised to 100 tons per hour.
 This was followed by the establishment of silos in The Port of King Abdulaziz Dammam with the aim of increasing the adequacy of the supply chain, and by the end of 1997, ARASCO became one of the largest producers of composite feed in the Middle East.

 ARASCO later established and operated another feed factory with a production capacity of 150 tons/hour in Dammam city to support the output factory in order to contribute to cover the demand in the local market and nearby markets, making it the first of the complex feed manufacturers in Saudi Arabia and the region.